-The educators who face the present world opportunity should see to it that a sound foundation is laid for the coming civilization; they must undertake that it is general and universal in its scope, truthful in its presentation and constructive in its approach.
+The educators who face the present world opportunity should see to it that a sound foundation is laid for the coming civilization; they should undertake that it is general and universal in its scope, truthful in its presentation and constructive in its approach.
 What initial steps the educators of the different countries take will inevitably determine the nature of the coming civilization.
-They must prepare for a renaissance of all the arts and for a new and free flow of the creative spirit in man.
-They [page 85] must lay an emphatic importance upon those great moments in human history wherein man’s divinity flamed forth and indicated new ways of thinking, new modes of human planning and thus changed, for all time the trend of human affairs.
-These moments produced the Magna Charta; they gave emphasis, through the French Revolution, to the concepts of liberty, equality and fraternity; they formulated the American Bill of Rights and on the high seas and in our own time and day they gave us the Atlantic Charter and the Four Freedoms.
+They should prepare for a renaissance of all the arts and for a new and free flow of the creative spirit in man.
+They should lay an emphatic importance upon those great moments in human history wherein man's divinity flamed forth and indicated new ways of thinking, new modes of human planning and thus changed for all time the trend of human affairs.
+These moments produced the Magna Charta; they gave emphasis, through the French Revolution, to the concepts of liberty, equality and fraternity; they formulated the American Bill of Rights, and on the high seas and in our own time and day they gave us the Atlantic Charter and the Four Freedoms.
 These are the great concepts which must govern the new age with its nascent civilization and its future culture.
 If the children of today are taught the significance of these five great declarations and are, at the same time, taught the futility of hate and war, there is hope of a better and happier as well as of a safer world.

-Two major ideas should immediately be taught to the children of every country.
+Two major ideas should immediately be taught to [Page 46] the children of every country.
 They are: the value of the individual and the fact of the one humanity.
-These war boys and girls have learnt, from appearances, that human life has small value; the fascist countries have taught that the individual is of no value except in so far as he implements the designs of some dictator —a Mussolini or a Hitler.
+The war boys and girls have learned from appearances that human life has small value; the fascist countries have taught that the individual is of no value except in so far as he implements the designs of some dictator.
 In other countries, some people and some groups—through hereditary position or financial assets—are regarded as of importance and the rest of the nation as of little importance.
 In still other countries, the individual regards himself of so much importance and his right to please himself of so much moment that his relation to the whole is entirely lost.
 Yet the value of the individual and the existence of that whole which we call Humanity are most closely related.
 This needs emphasizing.
-These two principles, when properly taught and understood, will lead to [page 86] the intensive culture of the individual and then to his recognition of his responsibility as an integral part of the whole body of humanity.
+These two principles, when properly taught and understood, will lead to the intensive culture of the individual and then to his recognition of his responsibility as an integral part of the whole body of humanity.